GooBox/goobox-sync-sia/README.md

 The `list-db.bat` (for Windows) `list-db` (for Max/Linux) scripts can be used to dump the content of the database.
 This might be useful for debugging.

+### Sub commands
+`goobox-sync-sia.bat` and `goobox-sync-sia` have some sub commands.

+#### wallet command
+`goobox-sync-sia.bat wallet` and `goobox-sync-sia wallet` print the following your wallet information:

+  - the main wallet address
+  - confirmed balance (in SC)
+  - current spending
+  - current prices (approx.)

+#### create-allowance command
+`goobox-sync-sia.bat create-allowance` and `goobox-sync-sia create-allowance` creates allowance.
+By default, this command adds your confirmed balance to the fund.
+You can choose hastings to be added to the fund with `--fund` flag, e.g. `goobox-sync-sia.bat create-allowance --fund 100000` add 100000 hastings to your current fund.

 ## License
 This software is released under The GNU General Public License Version 3, see [LICENSE](LICENSE) for more detail.